Hiteshsaai/AlgoExpert-CodingProblems-PythonSolution/README.md

 - Started using AlgoExpert to solve Coding Problems. <br>
 - Completed Easy Category.
-- Started solving with Midium Category problems.
+- Started solving with Medium Category problems.
 - Weekly I will be solving 10 to 15 Problems.